 IV.
-THE IMPORTANCE OF THE ISSUES PRESENTED
+THE IMPORTANCE OF THE QUESTIONS PRESENTED

-The State of Ohio couches its Petition in arguments about State sovereignty, finality of State-court judgments, and comity between the federal and State judicial systems.
+The State of Ohio couches its petition in arguments about State sovereignty, finality of State-court judgments, and comity between the federal and State judicial systems.
 Those are certainly important interests.
 From Mr. White's perspective, those interests are opposed in this case by both federal supremacy and individual rights under the U.S. Constitution, which are also of great importance.
 Further, Congress' national role in balancing competing political interests like these is also, in itself, an important interest that is fundamentally implicated in this case.

-Finally, by addressing Mr. White's Question Presented, the Court can greatly improve the nation's system of justice.
-With Case No. 19-8117, the Court has the perfect opportunity to simplify, clarify, and unify this large, incoherent, inefficient, and overly-complex area of federal law.
+Mr. White would only add that this case, should the Court so choose, can be much more beneficial to the nation's system of justice than simply adding another rung to the Procedural Default Doctrine ladder.
+This case provides the Court the opportunity to simplify, clarify, and unify this large, incoherent, and overly-complex area of federal law.
+That opportunity alone makes the questions presented in the State's petition, and in this conditional cross-petition, of great importance.